Therason/experiments/README.md

-# Experiment
+# Experiments

----

-Various stuff where I play around and try to learn something
+Various experiments where I play around and try to learn something.